vapolia/MauiGestures/README.md

 builder.UseAdvancedGestures();
 ```

-The views on which the gesture is applied should have the property `IsEnabled="True"` and `InputTransparent="False"` which activates user interaction on them.
+The view on which the gesture is applied should have the property `InputTransparent="False"` which activates user interaction on it.
+If the view is still not receiving tap events, try adding a background color.
+That forces Maui to wrap some controls in an invisible container.

 # Examples